-GENERAL AND ADMINISTRATIVE -- General and administrative expenses consist primarily of salaries and other related costs for finance, human resources and other personnel, as well as accounting, legal and other professional fees.
-General and administrative expenses increased to \$2.9 million for the six months ended June 30, 2001 from \$1.1 million in the comparable period in 2000.
+General and Administrative--General and administrative expenses consist primarily of salaries and other related costs for finance, human resources and other personnel, as well as accounting, legal and other professional fees.
+General and administrative expenses increased to \$2.7 million for the six months ended June 30, 2001 from \$1.1 million in the comparable period in 2000.
 Increased headcount and related costs account primarily for the increase in general and administrative expenses.
-For the first six months of 2001, general and administrative expenses amounted to 21% of total revenue.
+For the first six months of 2001, general and administrative expenses amounted to 19% of total revenue.

-AMORTIZATION OF INTANGIBLE ASSETS--Intangible assets primarily represent acquired customer contracts, a covenant not-to-compete, and the capitalized costs related to our patent and trademark portfolio.
-Amortization of intangibles increased to \$315,000 for the six months ended June 30, 2001 from \$3,000 in the comparable period in 2000.
+Amortization of Intangible Assets--Intangible assets primarily represent acquired customer contracts and the capitalized costs related to our patent and trademark portfolio.
+Amortization of intangibles increased to \$286,000 for the six months ended June 30, 2001 from \$3,000 in the comparable period in 2000.
 The acquisition of customer contracts from Florida Cardiology and Nuclear Imaging Systems, Inc. in the third and fourth quarters of 2000 primarily accounted for the increase in amortization of intangible assets.

-DEFERRED COMPENSATION AND OTHER NON-CASH STOCK COMPENSATION CHARGES--Deferred stock compensation represents the difference between the estimated fair value of our common stock and the exercise price of options at the date of grant.
-In connection with the grant of stock options to employees and directors, we recorded deferred compensation of \$2.0 million for the six months ended ended June 30, 2001.
+Stock-Based Compensation Charges--Stock-based compensation represents the amortization of deferred compensation and the fair value of stock awards to non-employees.
+In connection with the grant of stock options to employees and directors, we recorded deferred compensation of \$2.0 million for the six months ended June 30, 2001.
+We recorded this amount as a component of stockholders' equity and will amortize the amount as a charge to operations over the vesting period of the options.
+We recorded amortization of deferred compensation and other non-cash compensation charges of \$1.1 million for the six months ended June 30, 2001.
+The compensation charges relate to cost of revenues, research and development, sales and marketing, and general and administrative expenses in the amount of \$197,000, \$61,000, \$450,000 and \$384,000, respectively, for the six months ended June 30, 2001.
 No deferred compensation was incurred or amortized during the six months ended June 30, 2000.

-June 30, 2001.
-We recorded this amount as a component of stockholders' equity and will amortize the amount as a charge to operations over the vesting period of the options.
-We recorded amortization of deferred compensation and other non-cash compensation charges of \$1.1 million for the six months

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-INTEREST EXPENSE
+Interest Expense